St. Gabriel, Louisiana: Government and infrastructure

 The Louisiana Department of Public Safety and Corrections operates two prisons, Elayn Hunt Correctional Center and Louisiana Correctional Institute for Women (LCIW), in St. Gabriel.
 LCIW houses the female death row.

 Education

 Primary and secondary schools

 Iberville Parish School Board operates the East Iberville School, a K–12 school, in St. Gabriel.
 For a long time it was the only school in St. Gabriel.
 The Mathematics, Science, and Arts Academy - East opened in St. Gabriel in the fall of 2008.

 Some residents send their children to private schools in Greater Baton Rouge and in the Gonzales, Louisiana area.

 In 2013 some officials from the City of St. Gabriel announced that they wished to secede from Iberville Parish schools, arguing that their schools were given less attention than warranted.

 Public Library

 Iberville Parish Library operates the East Iberville Branch Library in St. Gabriel.

+Notable people

+Several notable people came from what is now St. Gabriel: